Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

     ```
 4. Save the knowledge objects to the world model in the data store.
     ```javascript
-    // Save the objects to the world model Promise.all(
+    // Save the objects to the world model.
+    Promise.all(
       [
         person.create(),